 Be Diligent with Timely Fertilization

 Even when it’s too cool for grass leaf growth, roots can grow in temperatures below 50℉.
 This means grass plants are collecting and processing nutrients when the blades aren’t growing.
-The first fertilization of the spring and the last fertilization in the fall are both incredibly important treatments for the health of your lawn.
+The first application of the spring and the last application in the fall are both incredibly important treatments for the health of your lawn.

 If you’re worried about the health of your lawn at anytime, give our Central Indiana experts a call at 317-251-6800 or request an estimate.
 We’re happy to answer any questions and get damaged turf on the road to recovery!